-21.1 The remuneration of Judges, Adjudicators and technical resource people shall be fixed by Mohawk Council Executive Directive (MCED).

-The Court Administration shall incorporate this expense into its annual budget, as well as any additional expense, to make functional other forums to address requirements identified within a Kahnawà:ke Law for the administration of Justice.

-21.2 Remuneration for operational personnel shall be in accordance with the Mohawk Council of Kahnawà:ke Personnel Policy Salary grid.
+- 21.1 The remuneration of Judges, Adjudicators and technical resource people shall be fixed by Mohawk Council Executive Directive (MCED). - The Court Administration shall incorporate this expense into its annual budget, as well as any additional expense, to make functional, other forums to address requirements identified within a Kahnawà:ke Law for the administration of Justice. - 21.2 Remuneration for operational personnel shall be in accordance with the Mohawk Council of Kahnawà:ke Personnel Policy Salary grid.

-Ratsennaienns/ Ietsénhaienhs 22.
-KATSENHAIENIIS IETSENHAIENIIS KESI ONSIBLE FOR EAV Responsible for Law 22.1 The Justice Portfolio Ratsénhaienhs/Ietsénhaienhs are responsible to ensure that legislative review of the current law is completed as prescribed by thee CDMP Community Decision Making Process (CDMP).
-Comment [SD5]: Change made by drafting committee to ensure consistency, acronym first defined in the Preamble 22.2 The Justice Portfolio Ratsénhaienhs/Ietsénhaienhs-Chief shall also be Formatted: Font color: Auto responsible to advocate and support this Act with other governments to Formatted: Font color: Auto develop, maintain and protect Kahnawà:ke's jurisdiction.
-Formatted: Font color: Auto \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ Formatted: Font color: Auto Amendments 23.
-AMENDMENTS Comment [SD6]: Record of Discussion 2014-02-04, remove word "chief" 23.1 Sections of this This Law shall may only be amended or repealed by the Formatted: Font color: Auto Kanien'kehá:ka of Kahnawà:ke using the CDMP.
-Any amendments to Formatted: Font color: Auto sections of this Law shall not affect the hearing of cases before the Court at Formatted: Font color: Auto the time of the amendment or repeal.
-Formatted: Font color: Auto Formatted: Font color: Auto Coming into Force 24.
-COMING INTO FORCE Comment [SD7]: Record of Discussion 2014-02-04 see Definition of "CDMP" \\ Formatted: Font color: Auto 24.1 Further to the will of the Kanien'kehá:ka of Kahnawà:ke, as expressed Formatted: Font color: Auto through the CDMP this Law is enacted on by Mohawk Council Resolution (MCR) No:/2014-2015.
-The provisions of this Law come into force on the dates set out in MCR No:/2014-2015 or on such later dates as are set out in subsequent resolutions of the Kahnawa'kehró:non Ratitsénhaienhs.
-Formatted: Font color: Auto History 25.
-HISTORY Ī Enacted by MCR # Formatted: Font color: Auto Transitional Measures 26.
-TRANSITIONAL MEASURES Politiaties.
-Folia Color.
-Auto All laws of general application which are not inconsistent with the present Law continue to be in force within the Territory until such time as such laws are repealed, amended or adopted adapted.
-Comment [SD8]: Record of Discussion 2014-02- 04 to incorporate community's consensus of removing the double negative.
-Change typo from adapted to adopted Formatted: Font color: Auto l
+22. RATSÉNHAIENHS/IETSÉNHAIENHS RESPONSIBLE FOR LAW

+Ratsenhaienhs/ Ietsénhaienhs Responsible for Law

+- 22.1 The Justice Portfolio Ratsénhaienhs/Ietsénhaienhs are responsible to ensure that legislative review of the current law is completed as prescribed by the Community Decision-Making Process (CDMP). - 22.2 The Justice Portfolio Chief shall also be responsible to advocate and support this Act with other governments to develop, maintain and protect Kahnawà:ke's jurisdiction.

+23. AMENDMENTS

+Amendments

+23.1 This Law may only be amended by the Kanien'kehaka of Kahnawà:ke using the CDMP.
+Any amendments to this Law shall not affect the hearing of cases before the Court at the time of the amendment.

+24. COMING INTO FORCE

+Coming into Force

+24.1 Further to the will of the Kanien'kehá:ka of Kahnawà:ke, as expressed through the CDMP this Law is enacted on \\\\\\\ by Mohawk Council Resolution (MCR) No:\\\/2014-2015.
+The provisions of this Law come into force on the dates set out in MCR No:\\\/2014-2015 or on such later dates as are set out in subsequent resolutions of the Kahnawa'kehró:non Ratitsénhaienhs.

+25. HISTORY

+History

+Being created.

+Transitional Measures

+26. TRANSITIONAL MEASURES

+All laws of general application which are not inconsistent with the present Law continue to be in force within the Territory until such time as such laws are repealed, amended or adapted.

+27. GENDER

+Gender